-At the start of August diversified conglomerate San Miguel Corp., (SMC) through its power generation subsidiary SMC Global Power Corp., said it is on track to add 900 MW of coal-fired capacity by 2016 and 2017 address the looming power shortage.
-This new generation will come from the Limay, Bataan plant with a capacity of 600 MW while another 300 MW will originate from the Malita, Davao plant.
+At the start of August diversified conglomerate San Miguel Corp., (SMC) through its power generation subsidiary SMC Global Power Corp., said it is on track to add 900 MW of coal-fired capacity by 2016 and 2017 help said it is on track to start commercial operations of its 300 MW Therma South coal-fired power plant in Davao in the first half of 2015.
+Completion of the project will help alleviate the effects of power shortages on the is-land of Mindanao.

-The government has also granted approval for SN Aboitiz Power's (SNAP) to start construction of its 350 MW hydroelectric power facility in Ifugao, the first major project under SNAP's Greenfield Development Program.
+The government has also granted ap-proval for SN Aboitiz Power's (SNAP) to start construction of its 350 MW hydroelectric power facility in Ifugao, the first major project under SNAP's Greenfield Development Program.
+The integrated hydropower com-